stabix/stabix/YAML_config_files/README.txt

 How to set your user YAML configuration files ?

-1) In Matlab Command Window, call the function 'get_username' stored in the 'util' folder of STABiX repository, to determine your username.
+1) In Matlab Command Window, call the function 'username_get' stored in the 'util' folder of STABiX repository, to determine your username.

 2) Rename the folder 'username' with your own username...